Junfang-git/Junfang.github.io/contents/home.md

 Supported the PI with various research-related administrative tasks.

 #### Research Interests
-Theoretical research focused on photoelectric/optoelectronic materials and devices, and the control and regulation of molecular assembly.
+Theoretical research focused on optoelectronic materials and devices, and the  regulation of molecular assembly.